s0enke/ruempler.eu/source/_posts/mininizing-downtime-cloudformation-rds-parameter-groups.md

 ---
 date: "2023-04-13 12:00"
-title: "Minimizing downtimes when managing AWS RDS parameter groups with CloudFormation
+title: "Minimizing downtimes when managing AWS RDS parameter groups with CloudFormation"
 ---

 When managing RDS parameter groups with CloudFormation, you might have noticed that changes to a DB cluster or instance parameter group will always cause a reboot of the RDS instance.
 This happens when the RDS cluster or instance parameter group and the RDS instance are managed by the same CloudFormation stack.